dawnerd/doxumentor/readme.md

 ### Further Reading

-For more information how documenting your code, please checkout [the dox documentation](https://github.com/visionmedia/dox/).
+For more information how to document your code, please checkout [the dox documentation](https://github.com/visionmedia/dox/).